 The property was sold and the building was demolished in 2016, to make way for the new Amica Retirement Community Development.
-Amica has announced plans to include a small ice cream parlour facing King Street, which will be open to the public on weekends and filled with memorbilia of the original Stoney Creek Dairy.
+Amica has since opened a small ice cream parlour facing King Street, which is open to the public on weekends in the summer and filled with memorbilia of the original Stoney Creek Dairy.

 ABOVE: The Stoney Creek Dairy Ice Cream Bar (Source- forum.skyscraperpage.com)